Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 - Advanced immunological testing, phototherapy, or biologics needed.

-Conclusion and Takeaways on Atypical Skin Rashes Diagnosis
+Conclusion and Takeaways on Atypical Rash

-Atypical skin rashes require vigilance, structured evaluation, and a broad differential.
+An atypical rash requires vigilance, structured evaluation, and a broad differential.
 Key points:

 - Definition: Eruptions with unusual morphology, distribution, or duration.